Smoothing proximal gradient method for general structured sparse regression

-where $\bb_g\in \mathbb{R}^{|g|}$ is the subvector of $\bb$ for the inputs in group $g$; $w_g$ is the predefined weight for group $g$; and $\|\cdot\|_2$ is the vector $\ell_2$-norm.
-We assume that each group has at least two variables since otherwise the penalty for that group can be incorporated into the $\ell_1$-norm in \eqref{eq:obj_glasso}.
-The $\ell_1/\ell_2$ mixed-norm penalty $\Omega(\bb)$ plays the role of setting all of the coefficients within each group to zero or non-zero values.
-It is worthy to note that the $\ell_1/\ell_{\infty}$ mixed-norm penalty can also achieve the similar grouping effect.
-Although our approach can also be used for the $\ell_1/\ell_{\infty}$ as well, in this paper, we focus on the $\ell_1/\ell_2$ penalty and the comparison between the $\ell_1/\ell_2$ and the $\ell_1/\ell_{\infty}$ is beyond the scope of the paper.
+\item[(1)] \textit{Overlapping-group-lasso penalty.} Given prior knowledge of (possibly overlapping) grouping of variables or features, if it is desirable to encourage coefficients of features within the same group to be shrunk to zero jointly, then a composite structured penalty of the following form can be used:

-Most of the existing optimization methods developed for mixed-norm penalties can handle only a specific subclass of the general overlapping-group-lasso penalties.
-Most of these methods use the proximal gradient framework \citep{FISTA, Nesterov:07} and focus on the issue of how to \emph{exactly} solve the proximal operator.
-For non-overlapping groups with the $\ell_1/\ell_2$ or $\ell_1/\ell_{\infty}$ mixed-norms, the proximal operator can be solved via a simple projection \citep{Liu09multi-taskfeature, Duchi:09}.
-A one-pass coordinate ascent method has been developed for tree-structured groups with the $\ell_1/\ell_2$ or $\ell_1/\ell_{\infty}$ \citep{Bach:10,Liu:2010}, and quadratic min-cost network flow for arbitrary overlapping groups with the $\ell_1/\ell_{\infty}$ \citep{SSparse:10}.
+where $\mathcal{G}=\{g_1, \ldots, g_{|\mathcal{G}|}\}$ denotes the set of groups, which is a subset of the power set of $\{1, \ldots, J\} $; ${\bolds\beta}_g\in\mathbb{R}^{|g|}$ is the subvector of ${\bolds\beta}$ for the features in group $g$; $w_g$~is the predefined weight for group $g$; and \mbox{$\|\cdot\|_2$} is the vector $\ell_2$-norm.\vadjust{\goodbreak} This $\ell_1/\ell_2$ mixed-norm penalty plays the role of jointly setting all of the coefficients within each group to zero or nonzero values.
+The widely used hierarchical tree-structured penalty [\citet{Seyoung09}, \citet{iCAP08}] is a special case of (\ref{eqpennormgroup}), of which the groups are defined as a~nested set under a tree hierarchy.
+It is noteworthy that the $\ell_1/\ell_{\infty}$ mixed-norm penalty can also achieve a similar grouping effect.
+Indeed, our approach can also be applied to the $\ell_1/\ell_{\infty }$ penalty, but for simplicity here we focus on only the $\ell_1/\ell _2$ penalty and the comparison between the $\ell_1/\ell_2$ and the $\ell_1/\ell_{\infty}$ is beyond the scope of the paper.